3i offers to buy remaining stake of ferry group Scandlines

-FRANKFURT, Sept 12 (Reuters) - Private equity investor 3i has offered to buy the shares in Scandlines it does not already own, after an attempt to find a buyer for the ferry group failed earlier this summer, it said in a statement on Thursday.
+FRANKFURT (Reuters) - Private equity investor 3i (III.L) has offered to buy the shares in Scandlines SCNDL.UL it does not already own, after an attempt to find a buyer for the ferry group failed earlier this summer, it said in a statement on Thursday.

 Separately, 3i and ACP said that they were jointly working on a refinancing of the existing debt facilities, confirming what several people familiar with the process had told Reuters earlier this week.